kyotanihnm/mono-clicker/README.md

 aside from it being a satire clicker game, there is a lot of jokes and memes revolving with that. it's not something serious like any other incremental games

+> "some files aren't in here than what i've saw in the base game. why is that?"

+there are differences here. this is a public source code with ready-to-go assets, and a base game with a lot of sounds and images. obviously, this is more targetted for forkers, not something that i would publish the entirety of it.

 > "where do plugins/addons go?"

 `game/plugins`, but some other required files for the plugins/addons might be in the `game` folder.